-Yes, because the alternative is no book promotion, which naturally, doesn’t work.
+Does book promotion and marketing work?
+Yes, because the alternative is no book promotion, which naturally doesn’t work.

-Measuring the results of book promotion is a very inexact science.
-If your measure of success is 1,000’s of immediate overnight book sales, then you will be totally disappointed.
+Measuring the results of book promotion and marketing is a very inexact science.
+You will be disappointed if your measure of success is 1,000’s of immediate overnight book sales.

-The more times your book is seen or noticed, the more chance you have of gaining sales.
+The more times people see or notice your book, the more chance you have of gaining sales.

-But even with a great product, if no one knows about it, it won’t sell.
-Hence the need for promotion.
+But even with a great product, if no one knows about it, they can’t buy it.

 Book promotion and marketing options

-Don’t overdo it, but let all your contacts know something about your book every week or so.
+Don’t overdo it, but let all your friends and family, and other contacts know something about your book every week or so.

 Set aside 30 minutes a day to build your audience on social media by following other people.